thimc/vifmimg/README.md

 PDF/epub preview is also supported, this is done via pdftoppm and epub-thumbnailer and works almost flawlessly, a minor flash between the previews occur due to pdftoppm generating the image.

+Ico files are supported and is utilizing ImageMagick.

 ## Installation
 1. Copy the **vifmimg** and **vifmrun** scripts to a folder that is included in your $PATH variable for easy access to the files.